 The Company has a brokerage account through which it can buy and sell U.S. treasury bills.
 The provisions of the account allow us to borrow on certain securities held in the account and to purchase additional securities based on the account equity (including cash).
 Amounts borrowed are collateralized by the securities held in the account and bear interest at a negotiated rate payable monthly.
 Securities pledged to secure margin balances cannot be specifically identified as a portion of all securities held in a brokerage account are used as collateral.
-As of December 31, 2023, there was \$245 thousand outstanding under this short-term credit line which is included in accrued expenses and other current liabilities within the accompanying condensed consolidated balance sheet (see Note 11).
-The margin line credit line was repaid in January 2024 and there is no outstanding balance under the credit line as of June 30, 2024.
+As of September 30, 2024 and December 31, 2023, there was \$345 thousand and \$245 thousand outstanding under this short-term credit line which is included in accrued expenses and other current liabilities within the accompanying condensed consolidated balance sheet.
+The short-term credit line will be repaid upon the maturity of U.S. treasury bills of \$0.8 million with an original maturity of three months or less which are included in cash within the accompanying consolidated balance sheet (see Note 11).